mrsarm/django-coleman/README.rst

 * ``SITE_HEADER``: Header title of the app.
 Default to *"Django Coleman - A Simple Task Manager"*.
 * ``DATABASE_URL``: Database string connection.
 Default uses SQLite database.
 Other
   example: ``postgresql://dcoleman:postgres@localhost/dcoleman_dev``.
+* More settings like email notifications, check the ``settings.py`` file for more details, any variable that is set with ``os.getenv(...`` is able to be configured using environment variables.

 To run in a production environment, check the `<README-production.rst>`_ notes, or see the official Django documentation.